Release Playbook

 3. Open the latest builds from the following builds:

-1. https://drake-jenkins.csail.mit.edu/view/Packaging/job/linux-jammy-unprovisioned-gcc-bazel-nightly-packaging/
+1. https://drake-jenkins.csail.mit.edu/view/Packaging/job/linux-jammy-unprovisioned-gcc-cmake-nightly-packaging/

-2. https://drake-jenkins.csail.mit.edu/view/Packaging/job/mac-arm-ventura-unprovisioned-clang-bazel-nightly-packaging/
+2. https://drake-jenkins.csail.mit.edu/view/Packaging/job/linux-noble-unprovisioned-gcc-cmake-nightly-packaging/

-4. Check the logs for those packaging builds and find the URLs they posted to (open the latest build, go to “View as plain text”, and search for drake/nightly/drake-20), and find the date.
+4. Check the logs for those packaging builds and find the URLs they posted to (open the latest build, go to “View as plain text”, and search for drake/nightly/drake-0.0.20), and find the date.
 It will be YYYYMMDD with today’s date (they kick off after midnight).
 All of the builds should have the same date.
 If not, wait until the following night.

 5. Use the tools/release_engineering/download_release_candidate tool with the --find-git-sha option to download and verify that all the nightlies are built from the same commit.
 (It’s usage instructions are atop its source code: download_release_candidate.py.)